New cases over 2,000 for 2nd day; virus curbs extended for 2 weeks

 While the current social distancing measures were set to expire Sunday, authorities decided to maintain the curbs until Sept.
 5 as the fourth wave of the pandemic has yet to come under control.

+The KDCA said the more transmissable delta virus variant is quite threatening so it won't rush to ease the distancing rules.

+The health agency said it may consider drawing up the "With Corona" plans in late September or October.

-The greater Seoul area, encompassing the capital, Gyeonggi Province and the western port city of Incheon, will be under the Level 4 social distancing rules, while most other regions will be subject to Level 3.
+The greater Seoul area will be under the Level 4 social distancing rules, while most other regions will be subject to Level 3.

 Restaurants and cafes in regions under Level 4 distancing rules will be required to close at 9 p.m., an hour earlier than the current 10 p.m. curfew starting Monday.